terrelsa13/MUMC/README.md

 You get the point right?

-## Step 5: A couple things to remember when building Filter Statements
+## Step 5: A couple things to remember when building Filter Statements.

 Filter Statements implying negative played counts will be evaluted as ```*_played_count=0``` (i.e. unplayed media items).